CamHenlin/roguish/README.md

 Additionally, we need to add an *object* layer, which will allow us more general *complexobjects* with map-designer-defined properties.

 ## Project code groupings

+### *Rules* Files

+Rules are files that contain single functions to be easily read and modified by users if so desired.
+For example:

+- **playerturn** exposes playerTurn function which selects the next playerfor a given frame, if any.
+Assumes global players array.

 ### *Mechanics* Files